Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Experiments

 } \addtext{We evaluate our approach on the task of weakly supervised phrase grounding to determine its capability to generalize to localizing noun phrases in images.
 For this task, we adopt the same setup as in prior work \cite{gupta2020contrastive, datta2019align2ground, fang2015captions} by training on MSCOCO \cite{lin2014microsoft} and evaluating on Flickr30k \cite{plummer2015flickr30k}.}

-\addtext{We report results on the standard recall-at-K (R@K) and pointing accuracy criteria~\cite{gupta2020contrastive}.
-For training, we optimize the sum of the word-to-region matching loss and our sentence loss: $L(\theta) = L_{word} + \lambda L_{sentence}$.
+\addtext{We report results on the standard recall-at-K (R@K) and pointing hand recall accuracy criteria~\cite{gupta2020contrastive}.
+For training, we optimize the sum of the word-to-region matching loss and our sentence loss: $\mathcal{L}(\theta) = \mathcal{L}_{word} + \lambda \mathcal{L}_{sent}$.
 We set $\lambda$ to be 0.005 in our experiments.
 We compare our approach against state-of-the-art phrase grounding models.
-Details of how the model in \cite{gupta2020contrastive} is extended with our CoMMA architecture as well as a description of the baselines are inclided in the supplemental.
-We note that the the value projection layer for region features in \cite{gupta2020contrastive} is omitted to incorporate CoMMA.
+Details of how the model in \cite{gupta2020contrastive} is extended with our CoMMA architecture as well as a description of the baselines are included in the supplemental.
+We note that the value projection layer for region features in \cite{gupta2020contrastive} is omitted to incorporate CoMMA.
 Finally, we build on the same set of visual and language features from \cite{gupta2020contrastive} for fair comparison.}

-\paragraph{Results and analysis.} \addtext{We report results in Table~\ref{table:image-phrase-grounding}.
-As mentioned above, omitting the region value projection layer results in a performance drop as evidenced by the results obtained by using a single CA layer.
-Adding a second cross-attention layer generally helps to improve localization accuracy.
-It leads to notable increases in R@1 and pointing-recall accuracies, surpassing state-of-the-art \cite{gupta2020contrastive} on those criteria.
+\paragraph{Results and analysis.} We report results in Table~\ref{table:image-phrase-grounding}.
+As mentioned above, omitting the region value projection layer results in a performance drop, as evidenced by the results obtained by using a single cross-attention layer.
+Adding a second cross-attention layer generally helps to improve the localization accuracy and leads to notable increases in R@1 and pointing hand recall accuracies, surpassing state-of-the-art \cite{gupta2020contrastive} on those criteria.
 We note that our full CoMMA model with unimodal self-attention layers hurts performance (R@1 = 48.81\%).
 One possible reason is that optimizing CoMMA on this task is challenging and it may be overfitting.
 However, it is very promising that adding more layers works out of the box in general on a task that is typically addressed by shallow attention models.
-In contrast, we show in the supplemental that stacking multiple layers in our default CoMMA architecture when trained with the sentence-level loss $L_{sentence}$ only results in improved R@K localization accuracies.}
+In contrast, we show in the supplemental that stacking multiple layers in our default CoMMA architecture when trained with the sentence-level loss $\mathcal{L}_{sent}$ only results in improved R@K localization accuracies.

-\paragraph{Limitations.} \addtext{One limitation is our method operates over coarse feature maps.
-Future work can aim to refine the localization predictions to compute precise masks for the interactions.
-However, this could also be used as a platform for further development for surveillance and tracking technology.
-With this in mind, we plan to release this code judiciously.}